sayantani-dey/sayantani-dey/README.md

 👯 I’m looking to collaborate on projects related to data analysis or database development.

-🤔 I’m looking for help with advancing my knowledge in Digital Intelligence.
+🤔 I’m looking for help with advancing my knowledge in Data Intelligence.

 💬 Ask me about front-end development and data analysis.